 This carries us to reflect on abortion numbers.
 Penalized by law, and considered a public action crime in Costa Rica, except for therapeutic abortion.
-In 2001, CCSS registered that nationwide it attended a total of 3.528.972 emergency attention individuals, of which only 0.12% were related to abortions.26 From 1991 to 2002 close to 40 police claims were reported related to abortions.
-No indication was provided on the exact form of development of this illegal practice, although in 1993 there was an estimated 8.500 illegal abortions.27
+In 2001, CCSS registered that nationwide it attended a total of 3.528.972 emergency attention individuals, of which only 0.12% were related to abortions.
+From 1991 to 2002 close to 40 police claims were reported related to abortions.
+No indication was provided on the exact form of development of this illegal practice, although in 1993 there was an estimated 8.500 illegal abortions.
+As a set of the control o